 Step 5.
 Place the cheese cube in the center of the meat, and then create a round ball covering the cheese with meat.
 Make sure the cheese isn't exposed or it will melt out when baking.

 Step 6.
 Place the cheese-stuffed meatballs in the baking pan.

 One of my meatballs lost some of the cheese, so make sure to get that cheese stuffed inside.

 When done top with cilantro and serve.

 Refrigerate - You can refrigerate the meatballs in an air-tight container for up to three days in the fridge.
-Then reheat the meatballs in the microwave, in the oven, or even air fryer.
+Then reheat the meatballs in the microwave, oven, or even air fryer.